alteryx/woodwork/docs/source/start.rst

     data.head(5)

-As we can see, this is a DataFrame containing different data types.
-Let's use Woodwork to create a DataTable.
+As we can see, this is a dataframe containing several different data types, including dates, categorical values, numeric values and natural language descriptions.
+Let's use Woodwork to create a DataTable from this data.

+Creating a Woodwork DataTable is as simple as passing in a dataframe with the data of interest.
+An optional name parameter can be specified to label the DataTable.

 .. ipython:: python